VB-algebroid morphisms and representations up to homotopy: Representations up to homotopy of Lie algebroids

 \begin{definition} \em A morphism between two representations up to homotopy of $A$ is a degree zero $\Omega(A)$-linear map

 which intertwines the differentials $\D_W$ and $\D_V$.
 We denote it by $(A, V) \Rightarrow(A, W)$. \end{definition}

-In this paper we are mostly concerned with representations up to homotopy on g.v.b's $V$ concentrated in degree 0 and 1.
-These are called \textit{2-term g.v.b's} and the representations up to homotopy of $A$ on 2-term g.v.b's form a category which we denote by $\R \mathrm{ep}^{2}(A)$.
+In this paper we are mostly concerned with representations up to homotopy on graded vector bundles $V$ concentrated in degree 0 and 1.
+These are called \textit{2-term graded vector bundles} and the representations up to homotopy of $A$ on 2-term graded vector bundles form a category which we denote by $\R \mathrm{ep}^{2}(A)$.
 We denote by $\mathrm{Rep}^2(A)$ the set of isomorphism classes of objects of $\R \mathrm{ep}^{2}(A)$.

-For a 2-term representation up to homotopy $V \in \R \mathrm{ep}^2(A)$, the derivation property \eqref{D_eq} implies that the differential $\D: \Omega(A; V) \Arrow \Omega(A;V)$ is determined by \begin{enumerate} \item [(1)] a bundle map $\partial: V_0 \to V_1$; \item [(2)] an $A$-connection $\nabla$ on $V$ compatible with $\partial$ (i.e. $\partial \circ \nabla^0 = \nabla^1 \circ \partial$); \item [(3)] an element $K \in \Omega^2(A, \uEnd(V)_{-1})= \Omega^2(A, \Hom(V_1, V_0))$ such that $d_{\nabla^{\scriptscriptstyle \End}}K=0$ and the diagram below commutes
+For a 2-term representation up to homotopy $V \in \R \mathrm{ep}^2(A)$, the derivation property \eqref{D_eq} implies that the differential $\D: \Omega(A; V) \Arrow \Omega(A;V)$ is determined by \begin{enumerate} \item [(1)] a bundle map $\partial: V_0 \to V_1$; \item [(2)] an $A$-connection $\nabla$ on $V$ compatible with $\partial$ (i.e.~$\partial \circ \nabla^0 = \nabla^1 \circ \partial$); \item [(3)] an element $K \in \Omega^2(A, \uEnd(V)_{-1})= \Omega^2(A, \Hom(V_1, V_0))$ such that $d_{\nabla^{\scriptscriptstyle \End}}K=0$ and the diagram below commutes

 where $R_{\nabla^i}$ is the curvature of $\nabla^i$, for $i=0,1$.
-We say that $(\partial, \nabla, K)$ are \textit{the structure operators} for $V \in \R \mathrm{ep}^{2}(A)$. \end{enumerate} We refer to \cite{camilo} for a detailed exposition of the correspondence $\D \mapsto (\partial, \nabla, K)$ (pointing out that our sign convention for $K$ is different from the one in \cite{camilo}).
+We say that $(\partial, \nabla, K)$ are \textit{the structure operators} for $V \in \R \mathrm{ep}^{2}(A)$. \end{enumerate} We refer to \cite{ArCr12} for a detailed exposition of the correspondence $\D \mapsto (\partial, \nabla, K)$ (pointing out that our sign convention for $K$ is different from the one in \cite{ArCr12}).

 For $V, W \in \Rep^2(A)$, a morphism $(A, V) \Rightarrow (A, W)$ is determined by a triple $(\phi_0, \phi_1, \Phi)$, where $\phi_0: V_0 \Arrow W_0$, $\phi_1: V_1 \Arrow W_1$ are bundle maps and $\Phi \in \Omega^1(A; \Hom(V_1, W_0))$, satisfying